Tomography Model#

 compute_prior_loss (bool, optional) – Set true to calculate and return the prior model loss.
 This will lead to slower reconstructions and is meant only for small recons.

-logfile_path (str, optional) – Path to the output log file.
-Defaults to ‘./logs/recon.log’.
+logfile_path (str, optional) – Path to the output log file (‘~’ expands to the user’s home directory).
+Defaults to ‘~/.mbirjax/logs/recon.log’.
+Set to None or ‘’ to skip file logging.

 print_logs (bool, optional) – If true then print logs to console.
 Defaults to True.